-EXCEPTION: Areas opened by the LWFC may, however, be closed by the LDHH for public health reasons.
+EXCEPTION: Public oyster areas opened by the LWFC and private leases may, however, be closed by the LDHH for public health reasons.
 Information on LDHH closed areas is available at www.dhh.la.gov.

 - All oysters taken from public oyster areas must be 3 inches or greater in length from hinge to mouth.
-A lessee of private oyster areas may be permitted to take undersized oysters from public areas for bedding purposes only. - Size restrictions do not apply to oysters taken from a private lease. - Recreational oyster fishermen may harvest oysters from a lease only with the written permission of the leaseholder or in public oyster areas open for the harvesting of oysters.
-Recreational oyster harvesters are limited to two sacks per person per day for personal consumption, except in the Calcasieu Lake Public Oyster area where the limit is set at one sack per person, per day.
+Size limits do not apply to oysters taken from private leases. - Recreational oyster harvesters are limited to two sacks per person per day for personal consumption, except in the Calcasieu Lake Public Oyster area where the limit is set at one sack per person per day. - Possession limits apply to oysters taken from a private lease.